witcher3map/witcher3map/README.md

 * Mobile and tablet friendly
 * Clean interface, absolutely no ads
 * Easily link your map view to others, address bar is automatically updated with a permalink
-* Hide markers by right or double clicking them (long press or double tap on mobile)
+* Hide markers, right click (or long press on mobile)
 * Search feature (top right, bottom icon)
 * 'Waypoint' marker, right click (or long press on mobile)
 * Collapsible sidebar